 His investigations really started to heat up when his research took him down the scientific and medical route, researching the nature of vibrations and their effects on the penis.
 This was something that had never been done before, something that really worked, something potentially epic!

 The project took another turn when discussions with industry experts led to the suggestion that if he could take his idea one step further and make the toy suitable for couples as well, it would have potentially global appeal.

 Meanwhile, Jules was busy interviewing designers, patent lawyers, researchers and suppliers.
 The pair looked at materials, colours, shapes, price points, branding, market statistics.
 Design after design was scrapped, prototype after prototype dismissed, as just not being good enough.
 Different names were tried out and focus-grouped.
 Adam’s Toy?
 The Hummingbird?

 Until finally, in early 2013, four and a half years after Adam had his initial brainwave, PULSE was pronounced ready for the world.

 Ready to play

 “It was so much fun,” says Adam.
-“On the plane on the way over I looked at Jessica and it was just like old times.
+“On the plane on the way over I looked at Jules and it was just like old times.
 I was off on an adventure with my best friend.”

-Jessica agrees.
+Jules agrees.
 “The whole experience was amazing,” she says, “but the best bit was definitely the enthusiasm of the industry for PULSE.
 It’s not just a seriously effective toy for men, but it’s brilliant for couples too, as I can personally testify.
 It’s taken a long time to get to this point, but we’re finally ready to blow people’s minds with PULSE.”